Elias6970/musicPdfManager/README.md

 `Modify pop_up_window to change 'do you want to keep adding it?' to be variable`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

-`Make the preview for the actual selected pdf in selection window`

 `Translate classifying instructions`